Online Structure Learning and Planning for Autonomous Robot Navigation using Active Inference: Results

-In real-world trials, the agent was evaluated in three environments of varying complexity: a small controlled bedroom, a structured warehouse, and a semi-structured parking lot.
-Figure~\ref{img:path_to_goal_garage} illustrates the taken trajectories in the parking lot to reach the goal presented in Figure~\ref{img:goal_image_garage}.
-Despite challenges such as sensor drift, changes in the environments (car' presence between exploration and goal-reaching runs may have changed), and varying lighting conditions, the agent successfully reached its goals in nearly all runs (15 out of 17 runs over all environments).
-When initial localisation errors or unexpected obstacles occurred, belief updates and replanning allowed the agent to correct its course, as illustrated by minor detours in the green trajectory.
+In real-world trials, the agent was evaluated in three environments of varying complexity: the controlled bedroom (2 runs), the structured warehouse (3 runs) and the semi-structured parking lot (12 runs).
+Figure~\ref{img:paths_to_goals}(d) illustrates trajectories taken in the parking lot to reach the corresponding goal image (b).
+Despite sensor drift, environmental change between exploration and goal-reaching phases (cars moving through the parking space) and varying lighting conditions (light on or off), the agent successfully reached its goals in 15 of 17 real-world runs.
+When initial localisation errors or unexpected obstacles occurred, belief updates and replanning enabled the agent to correct its course, as illustrated by minor detours in the green trajectory, where the agent got temporarily lost after drifting over an undetected obstacle (a car with a body higher than its lidar range).

-Across the seventeen real-world goal-reaching experiments, only two failures occurred: one in the house environment, caused by severe drift resulting in a wrong re-localisation and having the goal far beyond a wall, and one in the parking lot, where the robot's holonomic wheels became physically stuck in sandy terrain.
-These edge cases underscore the limits of AIMAPP to drift in clamped areas and the impact of physical limitations on the navigation.
+Across the seventeen real-world goal-reaching experiments, only two failures occurred: one in the bedroom, caused by severe drift producing an incorrect re-localisation with the goal located beyond a wall, and one in the parking lot, where the robot's holonomic wheels became physically stuck in sandy terrain.

-Overall, the agent demonstrates robust, near-optimal goal-directed navigation across both simulated and real-world settings.
-Deviations from optimal paths are reasonable and interpretable, arising primarily from belief estimations and updates or environmental constraints.
-These results confirm the efficacy of our MCTS and AIF-based planning with inductive utility propagation, showing that the agent can achieve reliable zero-shot navigation while balancing efficiency and robustness in partially explored environments.